 Running or other exercises can increase blood flow.
 If an existing problem is aggravated by increased blood flow, inflammation may occur in the tooth and gums.

 Teeth-gritting and jaw clenching could also be a cause of pain.
 We often grind our teeth or clench our jaws when we exert our muscles in any way.
 It is possible to do one or both of these things while running, exercising, or doing any other activity.
 Too hard of a grip on our teeth can lead to pain in our jaw joints, jawbones, and mouths.

 If we keep our teeth apart when running, teeth can become too close together due to the impact of our feet hitting the ground.
-Depending on the state of your gums and teeth, severe tooth pain can cause hair loss.
+Depending on the state of your gums and tooth, severe tooth pain can cause hair loss.

 Exercise can be difficult due to extreme temperatures, particularly if there is an infection.

-You should see your Philadelphia maxillofacial and dental expert immediately if you experience such pain in the mouth.
+You should immediately see your Philadelphia maxillofacial and dental expert if you experience such pain in the mouth.

-Why Do My Teeth Hurt After Cardio?
+Why Does My Tooth Hurt After Cardio?

 Dentin Hypersensitivity – This can be caused by worn enamel, cracked or fractured tooth, or a dental infection.
 You may feel pain when you exercise if you are outside during winter or if your gym has powerful air conditioning.

 Why do my bottom gums hurt when I run?

 Most likely, the pain you’re experiencing in your teeth when running is the result of increased blood flow and pressure building up in your sinuses.
 Doing so will cause pain and discomfort because of the strain it places on your teeth.